Code-4-Community/dev-spikes/api-spec/llb/api-spec.md

 ## `PUT api/v1/protected/checkout/register/:event_id`

 Changes the number of tickets a user has for the specified event.
 If the user is a GP and the new number of tickets is greater than the number of tickets the user previously had, a Stripe checkout session will be created.
-The new number of tickets must be within the event's capacity and must be greater than 0.
+The new number of tickets must be within the event's capacity and must be greater than or equal to 0.
 If a GP user decreases the number of tickets, the price of the removed tickets will be added to their account balance.

 ### Request Body